 Canadian poet Nathan Harms and webmaster of Utmost Christian Writers website has been my mentor.
 Without his encouragement I would have given up writing poetry ages ago – I think.
 Although the yen to “build for the epiphanies of my life / little piles of words” would probably persist even if I were in solitary confinement and reduced to a pencil stub and the backs of envelopes.

 I hope you enjoy the poems and photos I’ve posted here.
-Most of the poems have been published elsewhere before.
-I’ve collected them on this blog to have them all together in one place.
+A few of the poems have been published elsewhere before, but most are on their first outing.

 Happy reading – and thank you so much for coming by.